*The Release Date is September 13, 2019*

 Unravel Your Path

 I am SO, SO very happy with my Unraveled Oracle prototype that I received last week!!
 If you happened to check my flip through on Instagram Live I talked about some of the pictures and words.
 These are made from 330 gsm cardstock using a superior smooth matte finish that I am really happy with.
 The cards themselves are 2.75" X 4.75" so the same size as the well known Rider Waite Cards so they are easy to shuffle and handle.
 I made my cards borderless with images that are my own and have been taken throughout my fibre career.

 Card images include works in progress, completed designs, past projects, weaving, spinning, crochet and knitting.
 There is only 1 image which isn't as crisp as the others and it is of my Xena (my baby for 20 years who passed away last year) I wanted to include her in this deck regardless.
 I will be making the font more clear, if you look close, there is some pixelation, that is an easy fix though.
-Other than that, I am writing a booklet to go along with the 70 cards to help with the messages.
-You can either use your intuition or read my write ups.
+Other than that, I maybe writing a booklet to go along with the 70 cards to help with the messages.

 To use these cards: